 It is the policy of the City of Pflugerville ("City") that the administration of its funds and the investment of those funds shall be handled in a manner which will provide the maximum security of principal invested through limitations and diversification while meeting the daily cash flow needs of the City and conforming to all applicable state and City statutes and ordinances governing the investment of public funds.
 The receipt of a market rate of return will be secondary to the requirements for safety and liquidity.
-The Policy is adopted in accordance with the Texas Public Funds Investment Act, Chapter 2256 of the Texas Government Code, as amended and establishes guidelines for periodic review and reporting of the investments.
+It is the intent of the City to be in complete compliance with local law and The Policy is adopted in accordance with the Texas Public Funds Investment Act, Chapter 2256 of the Texas Government Code, as amended and establishes guidelines for periodic review and reporting of the investments.